 Your Turn: Did you enjoy this post?
 I’ll love you forever if you share it on your favorite social media website!

-Have you ever had color melting hair?
+Have you ever had color melting in your hair?
 What do you think about this new technique?
 I’d love to hear your feedback in the comments section below…